FrodoCompacto/audio-quality-checker/README.md

 Analyze and validate the quality of your audio files in bulk, ensuring your music is ready for professional DJ performances.

-> **Novidade!** 🎉 Um executável para Windows está disponível na seção [Releases](https://github.com/FrodoCompacto/audio-quality-checker/releases).
-Basta baixar e clicar duas vezes para executar - sem necessidade de instalar Python ou dependências!
-O programa foi testado e funciona perfeitamente no Windows 10/11.
+> **New!** 🎉 A Windows executable is now available in the [Releases](https://github.com/FrodoCompacto/audio-quality-checker/releases) section.
+Just download and double-click to run - no need to install Python or dependencies!
+The program has been tested and works perfectly on Windows 10/11.

 ---